CodeOOf/mirrorsync/README.md

 6. Update permissions for intended script user and set up a data directory for the mirrors as defined in ```<config_path>/mirrorsync.conf```
-7. Set up a cron job with the script according to ```example.crontab``` or just runt the script manualy
+7. Set up a cron job with the script according to ```example.crontab``` or just runt the script manually

-### Periodic Syncronization
+### Periodic Synchronization
 Add the script to crontab, see ```example.crontab``` in root of this repository.

 ## Update